Islands in the Net: Plot summary

 Cut off from the Net, Laura cannot contact her husband or Rizome’s headquarters.
 Together with other Rizome’s workers in Singapore, she decides to get herself arrested and wait in prison for the end of war.
 Unfortunately, Laura gets separated from her companions and ends up on the roof of The Young Soo Chim Islamic Bank.
-From there a chopper takes her and with other survivors of the riots to a cargo ship somewhere in mid-ocean.
+From there a chopper takes her and other survivors of the riots to a cargo ship somewhere mid-ocean.
 The ship is bombed by F.A.C.T., and Laura is taken to one of F.A.C.T.’s submarines, where she learns more about the organization.
 She is then taken by plane to a prison in Bamako, the capital of Mali; F.A.C.T. had taken over the Malian government to provide themselves a military base.
 After a conversation with the Inspector of Prisons, she finds out that she poses a threat to the organization because they think she knows they have an atomic bomb, which they keep on board of Thermopylae, the submarine she has been kept on.

 She spends two years in the prison.
 When a South African country supported by European authority of the Vienna convention attacks Mali, she is taken in a convoy to the atomic site to be shot on camera as a hostage.
 She is miraculously freed when the convoy is attacked by a group of Inadin Cultural Revolutionists.
 Their leader is Jonathan Gresham, an American journalist and radical, who helps Inadin people (also called Tuaregs, the nomadic tribes of the Sahara) fight against any forms of outside interference in their traditional way of life.

 Gresham takes Laura to an Azanian relief camp in order to save the life of her convoy companion, Azanian doctor Katje Selous, who was wounded in the action.
 Outside of the relief camp Gresham records Laura’s statement on all that happened to her and sends it on the Net.
 Laura and Gresham get romantically involved, but this feeling has no future as she has to go back to the States while Gresham will continue to help Inadins.

 Laura arrives at Galveston and takes part in an official Rizome party organized for her.
 Her husband David had lost hope that she was alive and gotten involved with Emily Donato, her closest friend, and Laura and David’s daughter Loretta is raised by Laura’s mother Margaret.
 Laura continues to work for Rizome and tries to improve the world by doing so.
 The last scene in the novel describes Hiroshima being bombed by F.A.C.T.
 Fortunately, this time the bomb did not explode.